 - To advise the Board of Directors on the compensation of its members;

-- To review and approve the objectives relevant to the CEO’s compensation, to evaluate the performance on a regular basis and to determine the CEO’s remuneration based on performance, subject to approval of the compensation of the Executive Committee by the Shareholders’ Meeting pursuant to the Articles of Association;
+- To review and approve the objectives relevant to the CEO’s compensation, to evaluate the performance on a regular basis and to determine the CEO’s compensation based on performance, subject to approval of the compensation of the Executive Committee by the Shareholders’ Meeting pursuant to the Articles of Association;

 - To recommend to the Board of Directors proposals to be submitted to the Annual Shareholders’ Meeting for approval regarding total amounts of compensation of the Board and the Executive Committee pursuant to the Articles of Association;

-- To support the Board of Directors in preparing the remuneration report;
+- To support the Board of Directors in preparing the Remuneration Report;

 - To inform the Board of Directors about compensation policies and programs as well as benchmark compensation of key peer companies; and

 The Chief Human Resources Officer and the relevant HR specialists prepare the NCC meeting materials and provide the related materials for such meetings.
 These individuals have an advisory function without voting rights.
-The Chief Human Resources Officer acts as secretary to the NCC and attends all NCC meetings.

 The Shareholders’ Meeting approves annually the compensation of the Board of Directors and the Executive Committee in accordance with Article 22 of Lonza’s Articles of Association.